Precision-Neurodynamics/optimization_assistant/README.md

 Once the tremor value is entered, the 'Submit' button updates the histoy log and returns to the stimulation settings on the left.
 ![Slide8](https://user-images.githubusercontent.com/66339367/111886380-83de7180-89a3-11eb-9264-e2f2049e04de.jpeg)

-After an initial set of random or hand-selected stimulation settings evaluated (the 'burn-in' samples), the optimization algorithm will have enough data to *start* estimating the best stimulation setting.
+After an initial set of random or hand-selected stimulation settings have been evaluated (the 'burn-in' samples), the optimization algorithm will have enough data to *start* estimating the best stimulation setting.
 However, this estimate will improve as additional data is collected.
 ![Slide9](https://user-images.githubusercontent.com/66339367/111886381-84770800-89a3-11eb-85d1-2f55dc179318.jpeg)

 To immediately test the estimated optimal stimulation setting, select the 'Set Estimated Best' button.